rnd-student-lab/atop-parser/README.md

 Be aware that NET label has two different sets of descriptions: one for upper network layers, and one for network interfaces.

 * `<Object<String, Array<String | Array<String>>>>` - object describing atop fields for each label.

+### getFieldsByLabel(label)

+Returns a list of verbose descriptions (for the specified label only) for each position in atop log.
+A simple shorthand for `getAtopFields()[label]`

+Be aware that NET label has two different sets of descriptions: one for upper network layers, and one for network interfaces.

+* `<String, Array<String | Array<String>>>` - description of atop fields for the specified label.

 ## Installation